VeritasSoftware/AspNetCore.Security.Jwt/README.md

 ![Swagger Integration](https://github.com/VeritasSoftware/AspNetCore.Security.Jwt/blob/master/SwaggerIntegration.jpg)

-You obtain the Jwt token by entering your Username and Password on the Token endpoint.
+You obtain the Jwt token by entering your Id and Password on the Token endpoint.

 Then you enter the token into the Value field after clicking on the Authorize button as

 ![Available Authorizations](https://github.com/VeritasSoftware/AspNetCore.Security.Jwt/blob/master/AvailableAuthorizations.jpg)